 DNR Delta Area Authority for Donnelly Training Area

 For lands located in the Donnelly Training Area in Critical and Full Management Option areas, the Army Fire Chief or AFS Military Zone FMO may request initial response assistance directly from the DNR.
 All requested suppression costs incurred by DNR are reimbursable by AFS.
-The AFS Military FMO will be immediately notified of the request and response.
-The Fairbanks/Delta Area Forester and AFS Military FMO will negotiate extended response operations.
+The AFS Military Zone FMO will be immediately notified of the request and response.
+The Fairbanks/Delta Area Forester and AFS Military Zone FMO will negotiate extended response operations.

 DNR Matsu Area Authority for Joint Base Elmendorf-Richardson (JBER)